Cloud9Trader/oanda-adapter/README.md

 ### getAccounts(callback)

-List accounts for a user. `callback` is invoked with the following arguments:
+List accounts for a user. `callback` is called with the following arguments:

 * `error`
 * `accounts` Array of accounts available under current access token (or for `username` if sandbox)

 ### getAccount(accountId, callback)

-Get account information. `callback` is invoked with the following arguments:
+Get account information. `callback` is called with the following arguments:

 * `error`
 * `account` Object representing account information

 ### getInstruments(accountId, callback)

-List instruments available to an account. `callback` is invoked with the following arguments:
+List instruments available to an account. `callback` is called with the following arguments:

 * `error`
 * `instruments` Array of available instruments

 ### getPrice(instrument, callback)

-Gets the current price of an instrument. `callback` is invoked with the following arguments:
+Gets the current price of an instrument. `callback` is called with the following arguments:

 * `error`
 * `price` Object representing current price

 ### getCandles(symbol, start, end, granularity, callback)

 Gets the historical price candles for an instrument.
-See [Oanda Docs - Retrieve Instrument History](http://developer.oanda.com/docs/v1/rates/#retrieve-instrument-history) for argument format and available values.`callback` is invoked with the following arguments:
+See [Oanda Docs - Retrieve Instrument History](http://developer.oanda.com/docs/v1/rates/#retrieve-instrument-history) for argument format and available values.`callback` is called with the following arguments:

 * `error`
 * `candles` Array of historical price bars

 ### getOpenPositions(accountId, callback)

-Lists the open positions for an account. `callback` is invoked with the following arguments:
+Lists the open positions for an account. `callback` is called with the following arguments:

 * `error`
 * `positions` Array of open positions

 ### getOpenTrades(accountId, callback)

-Lists the open trades for an account. `callback` is invoked with the following arguments:
+Lists the open trades for an account. `callback` is called with the following arguments:

 * `error`
 * `trades` Array of open trades